Writing Between the Lines

 ‘Violet?’

 ‘Violet Hughes!
-Cathcart has disappeared.
-You have to do something!’
+Dexter Cathcart has disappeared, you have to do something!’

 ‘He’s disappeared in Italy!
 I phoned him as soon as he arrived, everything was fine.
 Now there’s no answer.
-I rang the hotel in Vicenza, they told me he’d only slept in his room that first night.
-All his things are still there but he’s disappeared.’
+I rang the hotel in Vicenza.
+They told me he had only slept in his room that first night.
+All his things are still there but he has just disappeared.’

 ‘Look, I’m not up.
 I’m not really awake…’